 - Thank you #1 – Here we generally include a personal thank you note from the CEO.
 This email is generally sent out within the first hour of their placing an order.
 We also include the shipping plan to build anticipation among customers.

-- Thank you #2 – Sent out after 24 hours from the first email, this email can be used to re-emphasise on the your brand values and promise.
-Depending on the products, we also include instructions/guide to use the product ordered.
+- Thank you #2 – Sent out after 24 hours from the first email, this email can be used to re-emphasize on your brand values and promise.
+Depending on the products, we also include instructions/guides to use the product ordered.

 - Thank you #3 – Sent out after 24 hours from the first email, we use this email generally to invite customers to participate in a survey and win a discount or gift voucher.
-Survey can include questions depending on what feedback you want to collect from customers.
+A survey can include questions depending on what feedback you want to collect from customers.

 - Purchase Review Cross sell #1 – Send this email after the product is delivered to the customer.
 Include a snippet of the product customer ordered and invite them to write a review about it.
-The more reviews you get for products in the store, these products becomes more eligible for purchases by other visitors and customers.
-Sometime we also offer discount or gift vouchers to write a review in order to encourage more customers writing a review.
+The more reviews you get for products in the store, these products become more eligible for purchases by other visitors and customers.
+Sometimes we also offer discounts or gift vouchers to write a review to encourage more customers writing a review.

 3. Customer Win Back –

-Someone ordered from your store and than forget about you.
-This is a very common case on any eCommerce store.
-Getting such customers back on the website and making them to purchase again from you is the primary goal of this flow.
+Someone ordered from your store and then forget about you.
+This is a very common case in any eCommerce store.
+Getting such customers back on the website and making them purchase again from you is the primary goal of this flow.

 We generally include 2 emails in this flow.
-First email is sent out to customers who haven’t purchased again since 75 days.
-And last email is scheduled to be sent out after 90 days of their last purchase.
+The first email is sent out to customers who haven’t purchased again for 75 days.
+And the last email is scheduled to be sent out after 90 days of their last purchase.

-- Win back #1 – Content ideas for the first emails can include your new arrival products on the store, any featured blog or news resource about the brand etc. If you store offer loyalty points, you can add those points in this email with an expiry note about these points.
+- Win back #1 – Content ideas for the first emails can include your new arrival products on the store, and featured blog or news resource about the brand, etc. If your store offers loyalty points, you can add those points in this email with an expiry note about these points.